Serotonin-Syndrome/resource_analyser/README.md

 |fptosi     |   29 |uitofp      |  29|
 |fptrunc     |  29|

-All these instructions have different weights, because of different complexity and resource consumption.
+These instructions have different weights because of different complexity and resource consumption.
-The question how to calculate correct weights is very important because it immediately affect the correctness of a solution.
+The question how to calculate correct weights is very important because it immediately affects the correctness of a solution.
-Here you can see the table with weights if you want to change some weights manually.
+Here you can see the table with weights, if you want to change some weights manually.
 See how to test our solution locally in [this](#Installation) part of a documentation.

 But here we want to make a remark: we think that Fantom developers should recalculate this weights according to the Fantom's infrastructure, because distributed systems and virtual machines are very different from the local machine and processor.

 # Solution
-So, to begin with we have put all the weights equal to one and try to test our estimator on some very simple examples, such as <a href="/lliic/examples/fib.c"> Hello, World! </a> and <a href="/lliic/examples/fib.c"> Non-recursive Fibonacci numbers </a>
+So, to begin with we have put all the weights equal to one and tried to test our estimator on some very simple examples, such as <a href="/lliic/examples/fib.c"> Hello, World! </a> and <a href="/lliic/examples/fib.c"> Non-recursive Fibonacci numbers </a>
 Of course it works, but it does not work adequately with equal weights.

 So, we started to study each instruction and understand how complex is it and how costly will it execute them.
 Go through a lot of documentation and test a variaty of ratios, we finally have found a <a href="/lliic/table">*gold one*</a>.